GiesDSRS/Data-Mining-for-10-K/README.md

 ## Contact

-For any issues or inquiries, please contact [your email address].
+For any issues or inquiries, please contact pratik.relekar@gmail.com.